Bioto/tron-ai/docs/cli-guide.md

 ## Overview

-The Tron AI CLI provides a powerful interface for interacting with the AI orchestration framework.
-It supports multiple execution modes, from simple completions to complex multi-agent tasks.
+The Tron AI CLI provides an interface for interacting with AI agents for various tasks including productivity, development, and business operations.
+It supports single queries, interactive chats, repository scanning, and database management for conversation history.

 ### CLI Architecture